steliosg23/PDS-A2/README.md

 ## Benchmark Results

-Benchmark Result have to do with the first versions of each model Basic and Advanced, due to computational limitations, the benchmarks could not be repeated for every optimised version of each Model.
-Therefore, Benchmarks actually give a guideline on how to proceed with title or text as features and adopt good metrics.
+Benchmark results are based on the initial versions of each model—Basic and Advanced—due to computational limitations preventing the repetition of benchmarks for every optimized version.
+As such, these benchmarks serve as a guideline for selecting features (such as titles or text) and adopting appropriate metrics moving forward.

-**Any other optimised version especially for Finetuning Bert Models is only investigated on submission level.Therefore their training is based on conclusions from initial Benchmark models as a forst guideline.**
+**Any other optimized versions, particularly for fine-tuning BERT models, have only been explored at the submission level.
+Therefore, their training is based on the conclusions drawn from the initial benchmark models as a preliminary guideline.**

 ### Finetuned PubMedBERT Model on initial Data (Title-based):